jsdw/vault-inject/README.md

     --user "$(id -u)":"$(id -g)" \
     -v "$PWD":/code \
     -w /code rust:1.42.0 \
-    cargo build --release
+    cargo build --release --target x86_64-unknown-linux-gnu
 ```

-The binary is created at `target/releases/vault-inject`.
+The binary is created at `target/x86_64-unknown-linux-gnu/vault-inject`.
 Put that binary wherever you'd like (eg. into a `$PATH` such as `/usr/bin`).

 Finally, to clean up any cached bits after you've moved the binary, run: